 What would a local test and trace system look like?

-It would be co-ordinated NHS England and run by directors of public health.
+Independent Sage’s Blue Print is a good start.
+The system would be co-ordinated by NHS England and run by directors of public health.
+It would include:

 Ask your MP to demand proper funding for local, public test and trace from Matt Hancock

 Letter to your MP (you can download the letter here).
 The letter can be changed, added to, as you wish.

 Watch these short videos of experts explaining why local test and trace is best and how we can push for it.

 Professor Allyson Pollock, Director of the Newcastle Centre for Excellence in Regulatory Science